-Taking the time to work through roommate issues may be tough but it can be so worthwhile.
-Many college roommates choose to continue living together, some even become friends for life.
+Taking the time to work through roommate issues may be tough, but it can also be so worthwhile.
+Many college roommates choose to continue living together after graduating, and some even become friends for life.

 I, for one, can say that I definitely had to go through roommate struggles.
-From petty feuds to major arguments, I’ve seen it all—but my three roommates from my senior year are some of my best friends now.
+From petty feuds to major arguments, I’ve seen it all—but my three roommates from my senior year are some of my best friends to this day.

 After initially meeting your roommate, you may even realize there’s potential for the two of you to become great friends.
-And then during finals when you both are dying, you can vent to each other and essentially survive finals week together.
+And then during finals when you both are dying, you can vent to each other and learn how to survive finals week together.